-If you’re a fan of cheese, you will love Tria.
-If you’re a wine aficionado, you too will love Tria.
-Then again, if you sometimes prefer a fine craft beer, you will definitely appreciate a visit to Tria.
+If you’re a fan of wine and cheese, you will love Tria.
+Then again, if you sometimes prefer a fine craft beer, you will also appreciate a visit to Tria.

 In fact, just about everyone who visits thoroughly enjoys their time at Tria, a sophisticated bar and cafe on 18th Street off Rittenhouse Square.